RasoulUnlimited/Small-projects-with-python/README.md

 <h2 align="center">Small Projects with Python</h2>
 <p align="center">A collection of academic and basic practice exercises coded in Python language, projects done for Sahand University of Technology (Tabriz).</p>

+## Overview

+These short programs were created as introductory coursework for the **Python Programming** module at **Sahand University of Technology**.
+The goal is to practice fundamental concepts&mdash;input handling, loops, conditionals and basic algorithms&mdash;while cultivating clear coding style.
+Although the examples are simple, they form a foundation for tackling more advanced numerical problems and entry-level AI algorithms in the future.

 ---

 ## 📁 Folder Structure